For your business

 already knows everything.

 The hardest knowledge to write down is the kind that lives in three people’s heads.
-The agents capture it once so you stop being the only ones who know how things work.
+The starter package captures it once so you stop being the only ones who know how things work.

 The way you’ve always done it, finally written down.
 Not in a binder no one reads — in a thing your team actually uses.